 - Quietly plants the seeds of doubt in others without telling you they disagree with you?

 - Does not follow through on something you thought they had agreed to or is unavailable when they said they would be?

 - Forgets to do something or does it poorly – on purpose?

 Welcome to a passive-aggressive person!
 These are the folks who hide hostile behaviours behind passive ones.

 - The power dynamics are uneven and the passive-aggressive person is quiet to avoid conflict because they feel they have something to lose.
-By staying under the radar, they are avoiding suspected consequences while their behind the scenes behaviours are destructive.
+By staying under the radar, they are avoiding suspected consequences while their behind the scenes behaviors are destructive.

 - They feel guilty for their anger and try to squash it because they want to appear “nice”.
-Unable to contain their true emotions, it comes out in passive-aggressive behaviours.
+Unable to contain their true emotions, it comes out in passive-aggressive behaviors.
 This is often because of a lack of self-knowledge or that they were raised in a highly critical environment so they don’t know how to express anger in a healthy and productive manner.

 If you have to deal with a passive-aggressive person, here are 5 tips to consider:

 - Identify the behaviors that are hostile, even if they have sugar-coated them with smiles and empty promises or blamed outside circumstances for their behaviors.